giuseppeamato/lsc-scim-plugin/README.md

 the directory `src-service` contains a configuration example of synchronization from SCIM2 to database.

-The directory `dst-service`, instead, contains a configuration example of synchronization from LDAP to SCIM2
+The directory `dst-service`, contains a configuration example of synchronization from LDAP to SCIM2

 ##### schema configuration
 The connector flattens the nested structure of the SCIM response into a key-value map (with keys as path with dot–notation form) and viceversa,